 In the Adirondacks it’s well known that if you’re only playing outside during daylight hours, you’re missing out on half the fun.
 The unofficial weekly gathering of mountain bikers for the Lake Placid “Booze Cruise” is no exception.
 The length and difficulty of the cruise varies and can generally be predicted by how many brews are recommended at the end of the ride; a one brew cruise is typically shorter and more difficult than the maximum three brew cruise, which generally offers a sampling of easier terrain over greater mileage.
 Either way, headlamps are a must.

 Despite the name, the focus of Booze Cruise is the riding.
-With miles of trails accessible from downtown, it was only a matter of time before local riders banded together to beat the midweek slump with a ride long enough to get the blood pumping, but not so strenuous they couldn’t socialize.
+With miles of epic mountain bike trails accessible from downtown, it was only a matter of time before local riders banded together to beat the midweek slump with a ride long enough to get the blood pumping, but not so strenuous they couldn’t socialize.
 The cruise usually ranges from 7-12 miles with a route more or less chosen diplomatically.
 Local legends like Bill Frazer offer suggestions based on the group’s overall skill, and the difficulty can always be adjusted throughout the ride based on group morale.
 Trail networks like Henry’s Woods and Heaven Hill welcome the most novice riders, while the Purple Trail and the Loggers Loops challenge even the experts.
 Craigwood, Scott’s Cobble, Fawn Ridge, and the Peninsula Trails all get thrown in occasionally for variety as well.
+With this much variety you can see why many consider Lake Placid to have some of the best mountain biking in the US.
 The cruise is a great way to develop an understanding of how to loop different segments together, and experienced riders often point out hidden features to riders new to the area.

 Ultimately, the Booze Cruise is a great way to spend some time at the (handle)bars with friends new and old.
 It’s the perfect way to socialize, get some exercise, and sip a beer at the end of your ride.
 Start planning for your trip to Lake Placid today by booking a place to stay!